valerieJJ/JJSpring/README.md

 I am still working on functional refinements and improvements, even though I am busy with my academic paper at the same time.

-As for environment, you can use default jvm like this:
+As for environment, you can use the default jvm like this:

 <img width="1268" alt="image" src="https://user-images.githubusercontent.com/43733497/158498759-11464f43-f290-49ed-a908-a98fa9b9d046.png">

-but I would prefer the follow refined JVM settings： `-Xms4096M
+but I would prefer the following refined JVM settings： `-Xms4096M
 -Xmx4096M
 -Xmn3072M